Know the Laws: Texas

 To change a conservatorship or possession and access order that is already in place, you need to file a motion with the court.
 Generally, you can file to change or modify a conservatorship or possession and access order if it would be in the best interest of the child and:

-If you want to permanently move out of state (or move within the state to a distant location that would interfere with the other parent's visitation schedule), then you have to either get the permission of the other parent or of a judge.
-If the other parent agrees, you may want to make sure that the permission for you to move with the children is in writing and that both parents sign it in front of a notary since that might help you prove the other parent's consent in the future.
-If you have to apply to the court for permission, the court will look at your request to move the same way they look at modification of a custody order.
+If you want to permanently move out of state (or move within the state to a distant location that would interfere with the other parent's visitation schedule), then you may have to return to court to try to modify the order to get permission to move and to change the terms of the court order.
 As with any modification of a custody order, in order to get permission to move, you must prove to the judge that moving would be in the best interest of your child.
 As with all custody issues, it is probably best to talk to a lawyer about this matter.
 Please visit our TX Finding a Lawyer page.

 * Tex.
 Fam.
 Code § 153.073